dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.**
+**Go confidently in the direction of your dreams!
+Live the life you've imagined.**

-Henry Ford
+Henry David Thoreau